 As noted in Chapter 1, the four pillars support and capitalize on rich, student-centered learning in and out of the classroom.
 Specific community schools may differ from one another, as schools and communities organize their local resources and use these pillars to transform teaching and learning, create positive school climates, and promote student success.
 In the most effective cases, community schools are an integral component of an equity strategy that recognizes and responds to structural inequities and in which the pillars are designed to support school transformation strategies aimed at improving teaching and learning.
 This approach can be implemented in a single school or as part of a systemwide initiative within a school district, city, or county.

-Numerous studies show that community schools, when implemented effectively and given sufficient time to mature, can help to close achievement gaps for students from low-income families and English learners.
+Numerous studies show that community schools, when implemented effectively and given sufficient time to mature, can help close achievement gaps for students from low-income families and English learners.
 Community schools are also associated with improvements in student attendance, engagement, behavior, and academic performance.
 These benefits help to create a more equitable society and increase the number of young people who are prepared to succeed in college, career, and civic life.

-It is important to keep in mind that, while each of the four pillars contributes to a high-quality educational environment, the pillars reinforce each other, and it is this synergy that defines the essence of a comprehensive community school.
+It is important to keep in mind that, while each of the four pillars contributes to a high-quality educational environment, the pillars reinforce each other and it is this synergy that defines the essence of a comprehensive community school.
 For example, offering English classes for families on-site (a form of integrated student supports) is also a strategy for giving families greater opportunities to develop meaningful relationships with school staff, administrators, teachers, or volunteers at the school (active family and community engagement).
 Similarly, local businesses and community nonprofits who provide off-campus learning for students (expanded and enriched learning time and opportunities) are likely to find opportunities to participate in shaping school priorities and decisions (collaborative leadership and practices).

 There are a range of policy mechanisms at the federal, state, and local levels to support community schools.
-Most fall into one of two categories: financial/resourcing support or implementation and technical support.
+Most fall into one of two categories: 1) financial/resourcing support or 2) implementation and technical support.
 Both types of support are important for successful implementation of community schools.
-It takes money to start and sustain this work and increased alignment and technical support to do the work well.
+It takes money to start and sustain this work and it takes increased alignment and technical support to do the work well.
 Examples of the most common mechanisms follow:

-- Federal and state community school grant programs
+- Federal and state community school grant programs;

-- Inclusion of community schools in a state funding formula
+- Inclusion of community schools in a state funding formula;

-- Support for community schools in state budgets or through specific tax mechanisms
+- Support for community schools in state budgets or through specific tax mechanisms;

-- Alignment of policies and resources across public agencies—such as health and human services, workforce development, and parks and recreation—to advance community schools
+- Alignment of policies and resources across public agencies—such as health and human services, workforce development, and parks and recreation—to advance community schools;

-- Inclusion in school construction funds
+- Inclusion in school construction funds;

-- State provision of technical assistance or other support programs (such as networks of districts implementing a community schools strategy or of community school leaders)
+- State provision of technical assistance or other support programs (such as networks of districts implementing a community schools strategy or of community school leaders);

-- State Board of Education regulations
+- State Board of Education regulations;

-- Local school board policies and resolutions
+- Local school board policies and resolutions;

-- County/city resolutions or joint agreements with school districts
+- County/city resolutions or joint agreements with school districts;

-- Mayoral initiatives
+- Mayoral initiatives; and

 - Local tax levies either directly for community schools or as part of a broader initiative to support children and youth